boschresearch/ExeKGLib/docs/contributing.md

 turn green, once the implementation is complete.
 Finally, only adequate tests will empower you to continuously improve your codebase with refactoring, as this provides the reassurance that you didn't break anything accidentally.

-### Branching Conventions

-The following convention applies for naming feature branches:

-    feature/<description>

-Here is an example for a valid feature branch name:

-    feature/add-missing-docstrings

-### Commit Message Conventions

-We follow the [conventional commits][conventionalcommits] specification to add human and machine readable meaning to commit messages.
-In general, commit messages should briefly describe the change introduced with the commit and ideally contain the issue id(s) the changes refer to.
-Here are some examples of good commit messages:

-    "feat(docs): added installation instructions for getting started (#1)" "fix(module-a): Added missing arguments in docstrings (#2)"

-Following this convention automatically associates the commit, and thus the branch and pull request that it belongs to with the given issue and vice versa.

 ### Writing Documentation

 We follow these principles when documenting code: